 Over this past week, I traveled to Cleveland to visit with family and friends.
 While I am a competent, confident person in most areas of my life, traveling solo is just not my thing.
 Maybe because I’ve relied on Leland for the past 15 years to plan, coordinate and execute all of our traveling plans, I’ve rendered myself helpless, specifically in the world of air travel.

 Leland plans the trips, rents the cars and figures out where we are going, where are staying and always where we are eating!
 For this trip, I was truly on my own.
-I found myself lifting my own heavy carry-on luggage (thank you pec muscles that I can finally use!), dealing with the online pokies car rental agency (4th on Dante’s 7 circles of hell) as well as sprinting through the airport to make a connection.
+I found myself lifting my own heavy carry-on luggage (thank you pec muscles that I can finally use!), dealing with the rental agency (4th on Dante’s 7 circles of hell) as well as sprinting through the airport to make a connection.

-Surprisingly and happily, I did not feel any negative physical affects.
+Surprisingly and happily, I did not feel any negative physical effects.
 I was truly amazed with how my quality of life is the same and in some ways, even better!
 Not having to worry anymore about what “might happen” makes a big difference as I navigate and thrive through each day.
 My worries were more mundane.
 “Will I make it to the airport, during a snowstorm, in a car no bigger than a breadbox that might get blown away any second?”
-“Will my flight be cancelled or delayed due to the storm?”
+“Will my flight be canceled or delayed due to the storm?”
 “Do my kids even know that I’m gone?”

 Fast forward to yesterday (Sunday).
 Thirteen hours after landing in Hartford, I drove to Saint Joseph College to meet my business partner Janice so we could begin to organize the 6th annual Saint Joseph College Indoor Triathlon.
 For six years we’ve been running this very successful event for over 100 women.
 We’ve always been so busy organizing the event that it never occurred to us that we should actually participate.